Bivouac (album)

-Background and recording
+Background

-Jawbreaker released their debut studio album Unfun in May 1990 through Shredder Records, which was promoted with a ten-week tour of North America.
+Jawbreaker released their debut studio album, Unfun, in May 1990 through Shredder Records, which was promoted with a ten-week tour of North America.
 During it, vocalist and guitarist Blake Schwarzenbach said that they had new material that they wanted to work on through their live performances.
 This contrasted their previous working method of recording songs as soon as they finished them.
-Bassist Chris Bauermeister enjoyed the touring experience, but noted that it was a strain on the personal relationships between them.
+Bassist Chris Bauermeister enjoyed the touring experience but noted that it was a strain on the personal relationships between themselves.
 It reached a point where he was not talking to drummer Adam Pfahler and Schwarzenbach.
 While the tour helped establish the band on the national punk touring circuit, the tensions saw them break up upon returning home.
 After this, Bauermeister and Schwarzenbach returned to New York University, which was followed by several months without communication.
-During this period, Bauermeister attended a show at CBGB, and started a conversation with an attendee.
-The person was disappointed that Jawbreaker had broken up, which was the first that Bauermeister had heard of this news, and the first time since their tour that he had thought of the band in general.
+During this period, Bauermeister attended a show at CBGB and started a conversation with an attendee.
+The person was disappointed that Jawbreaker had broken up, which was the first that Bauermeister had heard of this news and the first time since their tour that he had thought of the band in general.
+In December 1990, Bauermeister completed his bachelor's degree, with Schwarzenbach getting his some months afterwards.

+After coaxing from their friends, Bauermeister and Schwarzenbach reconnected and decided to work on the band again.
+With education finished, the trio relocated to the Mission District of San Francisco, California, in mid-1991 to write new material.
+Upon moving, the music taste of the members revolved around Government Issue, Nirvana, and the Pixies.
+The rent in this area was low and allowed the members to immerse themselves in the location's like-minded artists and musicians.
+They all lived in the same building with Pfahler and Schwarzenbach in one room and Bauermeister in the room opposite with their roadie Raul Reyes and Lance Hahn of Cringer.
+Following this, they played 25 shows in local areas, alongside the likes of punk bands Econochrist, Green Day, and Samiam.
+Jawbreaker was soon adopted by the music scene in the Bay Area of San Francisco, making themselves known amongst the readers of punk zine Maximum Rocknroll, evolving into staples of punk venues in the area.
+Jawbreaker initially was placed halfway into bills upwards of six bands until the growth of their audience saw them play headlining gigs in Berkeley, Los Angeles, and Sacramento, California, in addition to Seattle, Washington.